fastly/terraform-provider-fastly/website/docs/r/service_acl_entries_v1.html.markdown

 ### Supporting API and UI ACL updates with ignore_changes

-The following example demonstrates how the lifecycle ignore_change field can be used to suppress updates against the entries in an ACL.
+The following example demonstrates how the lifecycle `ignore_changes` field can be used to suppress updates against the entries in an ACL.
 If, after your first deploy, the Fastly API or UI is to be used to manage entries in an ACL, then this will stop Terraform realigning the remote state with the initial set of ACL entries defined in your HCL.

 ```hcl